Disponible en Anglais seulement

 - Representing the Defendant in the then-leading Canadian case on limiting damages claims in consumer data breach class actions: Lozanski v.
 Home Depot Inc., 2016 ONSC 5447 (S.C.J.);

-- A recent significant decision denying the full costs claimed by plaintiffs’ counsel in the settlement of a product liability class action: McCallum-Boxe v.
+- Significant decision denying the full costs claimed by plaintiffs’ counsel in the settlement of a product liability class action: McCallum-Boxe v.
 Sony Corporation, 2015 ONSC 6896 (S.C.J.)

 - Obtaining injunctive relief for the Board of Directors of a major Canadian corporation against defamatory Internet postings;

-- Obtaining an Anton Piller Order for the search and seizure of evidence of Internet streaming piracy of the creative content of a major Canadian telecommunications company, 2017 ONSC 2443, and then Norwich Order in the same matter (Sept.
+- Obtaining an Anton Piller Order for the search and seizure of evidence of Internet streaming piracy of the creative content of a major Canadian telecommunications company, 2017 ONSC 2443, and then a Norwich Order in the same matter (Sept.
 17, 2018);

 - Successfully represented the Canadian, one of the largest packaging companies in the world, in defeating a plan member appeal to the Financial Services Tribunal of Ontario: Dudumas v.
 Superintendent of Financial Services, 2016 ONFST 15;